COVID-19 vaccines are available to all groups in PA. Review the fall 2021 return to campus protocols and let LVC know when you are fully vaccinated.

-The History, Politics & Global Studies Department offers many exciting opportunities for students to engage in high-impact student learning experiences by working with their professors in student-faculty research projects.
+The History, Political Science & Global Studies Department offers many exciting opportunities for students to engage in high-impact student learning experiences by working with their professors in student-faculty research projects.
 Students can receive course credit and hone their skills in gathering, analyzing, and interpreting primary historical documents and secondary works, and presenting their findings at prestigious regional and national academic conferences.

 Nicole Flohr, Dayshalee Rosario-Cruz, and Mai Phan presented their research on NATO at the Pennsylvania Political Science Association at Muhlenberg College.

 Dr. Chis Dolan presented a faculty-student manuscript (co-authored with Melanie Phifer and Kerry Buffenmeyer) at the New England Political Science Association meeting in Portland, Maine.

 In April 2015, Dr. Chris Dolan and five Global Studies students attended the New York State Political Science Association conference at SUNY-Plattsburgh.
 There, they presented two collaborative student-faculty papers on human security in contemporary security studies.
 The students were Erin Eckerd, Marie Gorman, Genevieve Hugenbruch, Sarah Meinhart, and Kayla Zimmerman.
 Kayla and Marie presented their paper (co-written with Dr. Dolan) entitled "Human Suffering and the Broad Human Security Concept: Theoretical Assumptions and Applications to Iraq."